9 Cool Ways to Turn Your Chevy Suburban into a Camper

 On the other barn door, they installed a flip-up table on which to chop vegetables and fruit.
 This set-up is incredible and super practical.
 With some good DIY skills and some patience, you can achieve the same design.

-As you’ve seen, if you don’t want to fully and permanently convert your Suburban, you can still camp out of it on occasional road trips and holidays.
+If you don’t want to fully and permanently convert your Suburban, you can still camp out of it on occasional road trips and holidays.

 Follow these easy steps: